ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 This is a major update, please read the [release notes](https://deconf.com/google-analytics-dashboard-for-wp-5-0-release-notes/) first.

 == Changelog ==

+= 5.0.0.1 =
+* Bug Fixes:
+	* filedsObject is missing for the create command
+	* display the last accessed report instead of the default one

 = 5.0 =
 * Release notes: [GADWP 5.0](https://deconf.com/google-analytics-dashboard-for-wp-5-0-release-notes/)